Dr. Kevin W. Rockmann

 Remote work and company culture

-Dr. Rockmann leverages his own research on remote work to provide insight on how to overcome isolation and loneliness in today’s organizations.
+Dr. Rockmann leverages his own research on remote work to provide insight at BBC on how to overcome isolation and loneliness in today’s organizations.

 Consulting

-I frequently consult and teach in our executive education programs in the following areas:
+I frequently consult and teach in our executive education programs in the following areas.
+To contact me about possible collaborations, please fill out the inquiry form.

-• Negotiation: How to capture value by shifting from a convincing to an understanding mindset
+• Negotiation and Conflict Management: How to capture value by shifting from a convincing to an understanding mindset

 • Relational Leadership: How to structure your organization and unit by paying attention to people and the connections between them